zetachang/react.rb/README.md

 Open up the js console in the browser and you will see a log showing what went on during the rendering.

 Have a look at the sources in the console, and notice your ruby code is there, and you can set break points etc.

+### Changing the top level component name and search path

+You can control the top level component name and search path.

+You can specify the component name explicitly in the `render_component` method.  `render_component "Blatz` will search the for a component class named
+`Blatz` regardless of the controller method.

+Searching for components normally works like this:  Given a controller named "Foo" then the component should be either in the `Components::Foo` module, the
+`Components` module (no controller - useful if you have just a couple of shared components) or just the outer scope (i.e. `Module`) which is useful for small apps.

+Saying `render_component "::Blatz"` will only search the outer scope, while `"::Foo::Blatz"` will look only in the module `Foo` for a class named `Blatz`.

 ## Integration with Sinatra